Text by James Bow.

 This operation ended when the Bloor-Danforth subway opened, since most patrons coming from East Toronto simply took the subway and transferred at Bathurst or Dufferin stations.
 For the 1966 Exhibition season, the King-Exhibition service was rerouted along Bathurst, King and Queen to loop at Woodbine Loop (at the corner of Kingston Road and Queen).
 This replaced the Kingston Road-Exhibition service which had operated along Queen, King and Dufferin, to loop at Dufferin Loop.

 By the late 1960s, the Dundas-Exhibition and King-Exhibition cars were starting to assume their present alignments.
 As subway routes expanded in 1968, the Dundas-Exhibition cars were operating from Dundas West Station to Dufferin Loop only.
 In 1969, the King-Exhibition car was cut back from Woodbine Loop to an on-street arrangement of Church, Richmond, Victoria and Adelaide back to Church.
 This looping arrangement changed to Church, Richmond, Victoria and Queen in 1973.
 Apparently direct service between the Ex and Broadview Station was never considered particularly useful for the King Exhibition line, as this route never saw the transfer facilities at Broadview (although CLRV rollsigns made this, and a Neville Park routing possible).
-Since the 1970s, the routes' importance has diminished considerably.
-Dundas-Exhibition/Exhibition West abruptly disappeared in 1986 (barring a brief reprieve in 1995), when the TTC replaced it with a special express bus route named 93 Exhibition West.
-A year after that, this service was moved to Keele Station and has since been fading away.
-Although buses were operated for the 2000 Exhibition season, their presence was not advertised on TTC literature.
+Since the 1970s, the routes' importance has diminished considerably as the CNE's attendance declined due to competition with Canada's Wonderland, and the loss of the Blue Jays and the Argonauts to the Skydome in 1989.
+Dundas-Exhibition/Exhibition West abruptly disappeared in 1986 (barring a brief reprieve in 1995), when the TTC replaced it with a special express bus route named 93 EXHIBITION WEST.

 If the Exhibition retools itself successfully and increases attendance, the TTC will see the demand for its services to the Ex increase correspondingly.
 The latest developments at the CNE have put into place such things as a world trade centre, which has increased traffic year-round.
 Further proposals surrounding the 2008 Olympics Bid will continue to maintain interest in the Exhibition site, so rumours of the death of the CNE would appear to be greatly exaggerated.